 24. Sightsee on the River

 Cruise the Willamette River soaking up nature's seasonal beauty.
 Jet boats are able to skim the shallows and go fast, so you can see all there is to see.
 Spot osprey, deer and more along the banks.
-Check out Scenic Jet Boat Tours and 2 Rivers Jet Boat Tours for touring options.
-Or present them with a gift certificate for summer rafting!
+Check out Scenic Jet Boat Tours for touring options.

-The McKenzie River region is recovering, rebuilding and re-emerging in the aftermath of the 2020 wildfires — and it's a great place for you to do the same.
-Stay along the river in a beautiful, cozy lodge or cabin and spend the days fishing, soaking in hot springs and walking in the woods.
-After a mountain getaway, you'll feel revitalized, and your visit will also contribute to the community's recovery, so you can feel doubly good.
+The McKenzie River region is recovering, rebuilding and re-emerging in the aftermath of recent wildfires in 2020 and 2023 — and it's a great place for you to do the same.
+Treat your loved one to a stay along the river in a beautiful, cozy lodge or cabin and spend the days fishing, soaking in hot springs and walking in the woods.
+After a mountain getaway, you'll both feel revitalized, and your visit will also contribute to the community's recovery, so you can feel doubly good.

 Bonus!
 Gift Certificates